To use KCC or KPC, start by downloading the Windows console app to your Windows computer.

 While assemblers, compilers, and debuggers, are all specific to the controller or processor architecture family that you're developing for, software written in higher-level programming languages does not need to be controller or processor specific.
 So if you have software for an algorithm written in C, and you have a C compiler for a Z80 processor and a C compiler for an AVR processor and a C compiler for a 6502 processor, you could compile the same software for any processor by using the appropriate compiler.
 This only works if there isn't processor or hardware specifics in the high level language code.
 For example, in the above C and Pascal examples, while the high level language code can be compiled with compilers targetting different processors, The outp() calls would be hardware specific and would not necessarily be portable between Z80, AVR, 68HC11, or 6502 based systems.
 These differences in hardware can be masked by having a module of code called an I/O system or basic I/O subsystem (aka BIOS) .
 A BIOS doesn't eliminate the need for different code for different hardware, but it isolates the code that is hardware specific in a subsystem.

-If you use any of these tools on a regular basis you are encouraged to register them.
+If you use any of these tools on a regular basis you are required to register them.
 With a full registration you will receive the next version of the software when it becomes available.

 KCC and KPC are distributed 'as is', so the user bears all responsibility for testing that the functionality is acceptable.
 Use KCC and KPC at your own risk.
 If this software has undesired effects, your sole recourse is to discontinue use of it.
 That said, we hope you enjoy using this software and are able to get some practical work accomplished with it.
 Feel free to write to us if you have questions, suggestions, feeback, or bug reports regarding it.
-Contact us at teraKUHN.
+Contact us at the teraKUHN project.

 R. J. Kuhn